kuzminrobin/code_review_notes/cpp_design_bookmarks.md

 * In which cases is it _impossible_ to use the exceptions?
 Bare metal? (no OS to terminate the code that does not handle the exc)
 * Some articles state that today's compilers generate such a code that the exceptions have _zero-cost in successful case_ (i.e. the exception is not thrown), but [Walter Bright](https://en.wikipedia.org/wiki/Walter_Bright) (creator of D) said (at http://nwcpp.org/ [November 2017 meeting](http://nwcpp.org/november-2017.html)) that _zero-cost exceptions are a myth_.
 Who is right?
 What particularly stands behind (what code is generated upon) `try`, `catch(T)`, `catch(...)`, `throw`, thrown-case, not-thrown-case, etc.?
 At C++Now2018's ["How Compilers Reason About Exceptions"](https://cppnow2018.sched.com/event/EC7V/how-compilers-reason-about-exceptions) session it has been recommended to read the ABI docs and the [[.eh_f]](https://github.com/kuzminrobin/code_review_notes/blob/master/article_list.md) Airs – Ian Lance Taylor. _".eh_frame"_ (still TODO).
 * The Niall Douglas' talks about the exceptions, see the presentation [links](http://levelofindirection.com/refs/cpp-optional.html) recommended by Phil Nash during ["Option(al) Is Not a Failure"](https://cppnow2018.sched.com/event/EC7P/optional-is-not-a-failure) (TODO).

+# Curious Questions
+## In Which Cases Do the Constructors of an Abstract Class Need to Be `public`?
+The abstract class (i.e. the one having at least one pure virtual function) is not intended for instantiation (but for inheriting from it only).
+I.e. its constructors do not need to be `public`, right?
+Thus by default the constructors of an abstract class should be `protected`.
+Are there any cases when it makes sense to make such constructors `private`?

 ----
 This page contains contributions from: